New York State School of Industrial and Labor Relations at Cornell University: History

+20th century

 In 1944, a coalition of leaders in American business, industry, labor, government, and education formed to establish the school.
 They believed that a new type of school was needed that focused on issues involving the American workplace.

 More specifically, the State Legislature established the school in 1945 based on the recommendations of the New York State Joint Legislative Committee on Industrial and Labor Conditions.
 This committee was headed by Irving M. Ives and was originally formed in 1938.
 Ives, along with others in the committee, determined that a fundamental dysfunction in the relationship between management and labor was that each group brought different technical information and skills to the negotiating table and that these differences were hindering the formation of mutually favorable outcomes.
 The committee’s response to this observation was to recommend that the state of New York provide "a common training program" for representatives of labor and management.
 The committee stressed that the importance of such a training program is "not merely attendance at the same institution or in the same school, but rather mutual and cooperative analysis of the problems common to both groups."
 Indeed, a quote from the committee’s 1943 report adds, "The Committee believes [however] that a state-sponsored school in this state should be based upon a broader educational philosophy.
 One of the most important ways of improving industrial and labor relations is to bring together, in a common training program, representatives of both labor and industry."

-In other words, it was the committee’s recommendation to provide common training to leaders from all perspectives of the management-labor debate.
+It was the committee’s recommendation to provide common training to leaders from all perspectives of the management-labor debate.
 It was hoped that this common training would stabilize the negotiating table by producing leaders on all sides who have common technical information and competencies.
 In 1942 the committee recommended that ILR be established at Cornell (the state’s land grant institution).
 Two years later, formal legislative action was taken and Governor Dewey approved establishing the school.

-On July 1, 1945, ILR became a going educational enterprise.
-The school was charged with the mission "to improve industrial and labor conditions in the State through the provision of instruction, the conduct of research, and the dissemination of information in all aspects of industrial, labor, and public relations, affecting employers and employees."
+On July 1, 1945, ILR became a going educational enterprise, charged with the mission "to improve industrial and labor conditions in the State through the provision of instruction, the conduct of research, and the dissemination of information in all aspects of industrial, labor, and public relations, affecting employers and employees."